canonical/platform-engineering-docs/implementation/service-health-guidance/create-dashboard.md

 Refer to the [Synapse Operator charm](https://github.com/canonical/synapse-operator/pull/702) for an example on how the `synapse_model` variable is used as well as how the panels should look.

+## Prerequisites

+- The charm supports integration with [COS](https://charmhub.io/topics/canonical-observability-stack).
+- An initial dashboard must be available to add panels to.
+See [Build your first dashboard](https://grafana.com/docs/grafana/latest/getting-started/build-first-dashboard/) for reference.

 ---

 ## Latency